Search and Content Retrieval

-The main search bar is located at the top of the page.
-Search terms added here trigger a general, full-text query over the entire collection of documents.
+A dashboard search performs a full-text query over the entire document collection (if the global filter is turned off), or within the parameters set by the global filter.
 Each query returns a list of relevant documents while also updating various context views including the tag cloud, keyword graph, and geographic map.

 To trigger a search, you can select one or more check boxes in the left sidebar.
 It is possible to combine check boxes from different categories including bookmarks, associations or metadata attributes.
 There is also a check box for the global filter text input field located in the upper left corner of the dashboard (with an auto-complete feature to suggest keywords and entities).

 The system also supports typical wildcard characters, such as the asterisk (*) for representing any number of unknown characters and the question mark (?) for representing exactly one character.
 More specific search options including Boolean operators for source, location, date and other metadata elements are described in the advanced search section.

 The main content area provides the search results in various representations, outlined in the following – either as an interactive visual tool or text-based in the form of lists and tables.